CASoS Engineering for Epidemics &Pandemics

 Eat the fruit or drink the juice (with all of the fiber) of perhaps ½ to a pineapple a day for around a week.
 A study linked below proposes bromelain, a proteolytic or protein-digesting enzyme from the pineapple fruit as an antiviral agent that digests and degrades the virus envelope, which usually has structures made up of proteins and/or lipids, making the virus lose its capacity to reproduce.

 Logically, this also makes it easier for the immune system to destroy a weakened virus, which hopefully also has a degraded mechanism with which to enter and infect new cells.
 The study applying to virus-borne diseases was made on HIV, HCV and HPV-type viruses.
+And although you should be aware that this is not medical advice, you can make an informed decision by looking up the study, with a link at the bottom of this page, that recommends bromaline for virus-borne diseases.

 From a brief analysis for an objective point of view, The Global SoS Network expects that because of the external lipid-protein similarity of viruses, the results should be applicable to most viruses, including Covid-19.
 Futhermore, there is at least one caveat.
 A Quora website post indicates that people with arthritis or joint pain should not eat pineapples.